Chicago Child Custody Attorney

 - The parents’ ability to encourage the child’s relationship with the other parent

-- The child’s ties to their current community
+- The child’s ties to his or her current community

 - The child’s access to other family members

-- The child’s wishes (if they are old enough)
+- The child’s wishes (if he or she is old enough)

 - Any health or domestic violence concerns

 Establishing an Agreement

 In many cases, parents will have the opportunity to come to their own child custody agreement via mediation or with the assistance of attorneys and submit their proposal to the court for approval.
 The courts want to see parents work together on these agreements and continue to work together for the sake of the children after the divorce.